When will the UK heatwave end? Met Office gives fresh update

 The Met Office has extended the heat-health alert until next week as the forecaster predicts hotter conditions to continue and, with the arrival of humid air, thunderstorms are expected to accompany the heat.

-On Wednesday, the forecaster predicted most areas to have a “dry, very warm and generally sunny day” after an initial cloudy start.
-However, isolated thunderstorms are possible across northern Scotland.

-Sunshine and warmth are expected to continue to Thursday, bringing more humidity by the end of the week, with an increased chance of thunderstorms.

-This week has so far remained hot and wet, with temperatures reaching a sweltering 30.7C in Porthmadog, Wales on Tuesday.
+This week has so far remained hot and wet, with temperatures reaching a sweltering 30.7C in Porthmadog, Wales on Tuesday and 29.8C in Wiggonholt on Wednesday.
 The highest temperature recorded in England this year occurred at Chertsey Water Works in Surrey on Saturday, reaching a scorching 32.2C.

 Apart from hot weather, heavy rainfall has also lashed the UK in recent days, resulting in flooding in the Golders Green area of North West London.
 Several vehicles faced difficulties navigating the waterlogged streets.